trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > Genes reach outside their "own" body to influence phenotypes in other bodies.

-If parasite genes happen to be spread through the same mechanism as the hosts bodies genes happen to be spread, closer and closer cooperation starts to develop until the parasite actually "merges" with the body of the host and the two become so closely linked that we start to think of them as only one body.
+If parasite genes happen to be spread through the same mechanism as the hosts bodies genes happen to be spread, closer and closer cooperation starts to develop until the parasite  "merges" with the body of the host and the two become so closely linked that we start to think of them as only one body.
 There is a multitude of stages of symbiosis and cooperation between a hostile parasite and a completely merged "single" body.

 > A parasite whose genes aspire to the same destiny as the genes of its host shares all the interests of its host and will eventually cease to act parasitically.

 > We can take this argument to its logical conclusion and apply it to normal, "own" genes.
 Our own genes cooperate with one another, not because they *are* our own but because they share the same outlet - sperm or egg - into the future.

-Some types of DNA such as plasmids, might actually opt out of this shared reproductive step and just float around through cells randomly slicing open fragments of DNA and inserting itself, starting to multiply and then hitching another ride in another cell.
+Some types of DNA such as plasmids, might  opt out of this shared reproductive step and just float around through cells randomly slicing open fragments of DNA and inserting itself, starting to multiply and then hitching another ride in another cell.
 What we describe here - is a way of how viruses could form from "normal" living things.
 It's just genes that found a different way to manipulate their environment into cloning them.

 > Beaver lakes are extended phenotypic effects of beaver genes, and they can extend over several hundreds of yards.